Table of Contents:

 aptly is actively maintained upstream, with a new team of developers

-having taken over its developement last year.
+having taken over its development last year.
 The chances of it being abandoned

 and/or replaced with a different project are therefore very low.